nissymori/nissymori.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I am selected as JSPS DC1 Fellow.
+I was selected as JSPS DC1 Fellow.